nullstare/ReiLua/API.md

 ---

-> success = RL_DrawTexturePro( Texture2D texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, Color tint )
+> success = RL.DrawTexturePro( Texture2D texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, Color tint )

 Draw a part of a texture defined by a rectangle with "pro" parameters